Sushisource/DnDServer/README.md

 ##Running
 You'll need [ws4py](https://github.com/Lawouach/WebSocket-for-Python) and [cherrypy](http://cherrypy.org/) as well as [mako](http://www.makotemplates.org/)

+The [coffeescript compiler](http://coffeescript.org/) is needed to compile the javascript.

 You'll need to modify client.coffee to have the right IP for the websocket connection to the server.
 Then just run main.py and you should be good to go!